 Theoretically, lead nurture programs can be developed one email at a time, and that may work for some businesses just getting started.
 But how do you scale to hundreds, thousands, or millions of customers?
 Squeezing all your talking points into one email is going to create information overload that your audience won’t be able to digest.

-An automated program automates the process of sending a series of emails to a targeted group based on criteria you establish.
+An automated program automates the process of sending a series of emails to a targeted group of customers or prospects based on criteria you establish.

 Once created and launched, you should continue to optimize your automated programs to test subject lines, copy, visuals, CTAs, and so forth.
 At Act-On, we meet weekly with our content, demand gen, and marketing operations teams to discuss ways we can improve the performance of our automated programs.